norris-mos/pixel-mamba/SETUP.md

 Install all the required dependencies within your `myenv`.

+- If you get memory error then request a CPU by using `qlogin -l h_vmem=4G`. you'll have to again move to scratch directory and activate the environment as well.

 ```bash
 conda install -c conda-forge pycairo pygobject manimpango -y
 conda install pytorch torchvision torchaudio pytorch-cuda=12.1 -c pytorch-nightly -c nvidia -y